How Extreme Heat Impacts Worker Productivity

 Economic Output: The Broader Implications

-Let’s zoom out a bit and look at the bigger picture—the broader economic impact.
-When workers are less productive because of extreme heat, it doesn’t just affect them individually; it affects the entire economy.
+Let’s zoom out a bit and look at the broader economic picture.
+When workers are less productive because of extreme heat, it affects the entire economy.
 When productivity drops, the output of goods and services declines, and this is felt across various sectors.
-This means slower economic growth and higher costs for everyone.
+It doesn’t mean we’ll have a full-blown recession, but it can cause slower economic growth and higher costs for everyone.

 Short-Term Economic Impacts:

-First off, businesses face increased operational costs.
-They must spend more on cooling their spaces, providing hydration and rest stations, and covering medical expenses for heat-related health issues.
+To start, businesses face increased operational costs.
+They will spend more on cooling their spaces, providing hydration and rest stations, and covering medical expenses for heat-related health issues.
 When workers can’t perform at their best, especially in heat-sensitive industries like agriculture and construction, there are delays in projects, drops in yields, and disruptions in supply chains.
 These issues create a ripple effect that impacts the availability of products and services.

 A recent study found that high heat costs the U.S. economy a staggering $100 billion each year in lost productivity.
 And this figure doesn’t even account for other heat-related impacts, like decreased tourism and rising health and energy costs.
-It’s not getting better anytime soon—those losses are projected to double by 2030.
+It doesn’t appear to be getting better anytime soon.
+Those losses are projected to double by 2030!

 Long-Term Economic Impacts:

 Over time, the health costs associated with heat-related illnesses start to pile up.
-Both individuals and the public health system bear these costs.
-The labor market isn’t immune either.
+Both individuals and the public health system bear these costs, but the labor market isn’t immune.
 Extreme heat can lead to higher absenteeism and turnover rates as workers struggle to cope with the conditions.
 Employers end up spending more money on recruitment and training.
-Extreme heat doesn’t just make us sweat.
-It has a significant impact on our economy, both in the short term and the long term.
-Businesses, workers, and consumers all feel the heat—literally and financially.

-A study by researchers at the Federal Reserve Bank of Richmond found that rising summer temperatures are linked to a drop in gross state product (GSP)—which measures the value added in production by labor and capital in each state.
+A study by researchers at the Federal Reserve Bank of Richmond found that rising summer temperatures are linked to a drop in gross state product (GSP), which measures the value added in production by labor and capital in each state.
 The researchers found that for every 1°F increase in average summer temperature, the annual GSP growth rate declines by 0.154 percentage points.
-This isn’t just a dip in economic output.
-A reduction in the growth rate has long-term implications since growth rate changes compound over time.
+It may seem like a small dip in output, but reductions in the growth rate have long-term implications since growth rate changes compound over time.

 Final Thoughts

 The current heatwave is a stark reminder of the growing challenges posed by climate change.
 But how can policymakers and businesses tackle the economic impact of extreme heat?
-This isn’t just about handling the immediate effects; it’s about planning for a future where these heatwaves might become the norm.
+This requires planning for a future where these heatwaves might become the norm.
 As extreme heat events become more frequent and intense, their impact on worker productivity and economic output will only increase if we don’t change how we respond.

 Federal law requires employers to protect workers from the dangers of heat exposure and to have a proper safety and health plan in place.
 At a minimum, this means providing adequate cool water, rest breaks, and shade or a cool rest area.
 While some states may be slow to implement policies, local governments have taken steps to protect workers from the elements.
 However, states like Florida and Texas have even limited the power of local governments to require heat and water breaks for outdoor workers.

-In the end, addressing the economic consequences of extreme heat isn’t just about responding to immediate crises; it’s about preparing for a future where such events are the norm rather than the exception.
+In the end, addressing the economic consequences of extreme heat requires that we prepare for a future where such events are the norm rather than the exception.
 Thoughtful policy and innovative business practices can help workers navigate this dangerous environment and help ensure a productive and resilient economy.

 Record highs (years) were set at the Atlantic City Airport (1988), Philadelphia (1888), and Reading (1908) as all 3 reached 98° over the weekend [National Weather Service Mount Holly]